lahiruSanjeewa2971/wikramasooriya_entraprices/PRODUCT_DETAILS_IMPLEMENTATION_PLAN.md

 - [ ] Engaging related products

 ### **Business Metrics**

+Business metrics track the impact of the product details page on key business objectives.
+These measurements help evaluate the return on investment and identify opportunities for further optimization.
 - [ ] Increased product page engagement
 - [ ] Higher add to cart conversion
 - [ ] More customer reviews